albar965/littlenavmap-manual/src/en/CUSTOMIZE.rst

 You can download the file here: `maplayers.xml <https://raw.githubusercontent.com/albar965/littlenavmap/release/2.8/resources/config/maplayers.xml>`__.

-Put a copy of this file into the *Little Navmap* settings folder (``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\`` on Windows) to override the stock settings.
+Put a copy of this file into the *Little Navmap* settings directory (``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel\`` on Windows) to override the stock settings.
 *Little Navmap* will watch the file, reload it and redraw the map when it is changed.